Short-term opportunities and risks

 Development of demand

-- Possible negative effects on demand due to intensification of the national debt crises and extensive fiscal austerity measures
+- Possible negative effects on demand due to intensification of sovereign debt crises and extensive fiscal austerity measures

-Demand fluctuation due to volatility in market growth: The development of demand in our sales markets is one of the strongest drivers of opportunities and risks.
-More details on our assumptions regarding short-term growth rates for the global economy, regions and key customer industries, such as the chemicals, automotive and construction sectors, can be found under .
-In accordance with this baseline scenario, we are planning to achieve volume growth in nearly all segments.
+Demand fluctuation due to volatility in market growth: The development of our sales markets is one of the strongest drivers of opportunities and risks.
+More details on our assumptions regarding short-term growth rates for the global economy, regions and key customer industries, such as the chemicals, automotive and construction sectors, can be found in Economic environment.
+In accordance with this baseline scenario, we are planning to achieve volume growth in our chemicals business in nearly all segments.
 In addition to the baseline scenario, we also consider risk scenarios.
-These include, for example, an intensification of the national debt crises in Europe and the United States, which would dampen private demand and limit the ability of businesses to get refinancing.
+These include, for example, an intensification of the sovereign debt crises in Europe and the United States, which would dampen private demand and limit the ability of businesses to get refinancing.
 There could also be strong negative effects on consumer and industrial demand from extensive fiscal austerity measures in the form of tax increases and cuts to government spending.
-In these risk scenarios, a demand-driven decline in oil prices can be expected; the dollar/euro exchange rate would remain at a similar level to that in the baseline scenario as both the United States and Europe are similarly indebted.
+In these risk scenarios, a demand-driven decline in oil prices can be expected; the dollar/euro exchange rate would remain at a similar level to that in the baseline scenario as both the United States and Europe are exposed to similar debt-related risks.

-- Oversupply expected to lead to lower margins in some value-adding chains
+- Oversupply expected to lead to lower margins in some value chains

 - Raw material costs remain high